 The Danforth Scholars program honors students with a passion for helping others.

 We are looking for students who have demonstrated leadership in service and a strong commitment to community.
-Danforth Scholars are also known for their academic excellence, personal integrity and high ideals.
+Danforth Scholars are also their leadership in service, intellectual and creative acuity, a commitment to diversity and kindness.

 Named in honor of William H. and Elizabeth Gray Danforth, the chancellor and first lady of Washington University from 1971 to 1995, this program pays tribute to this couple’s exemplary leadership and service.
 This scholarship provides full or partial tuition.